General Rules

 3.7.
 The home team must pay for any table fees for the duration of the match.

 3.8.
 All matches are asked to be completed by 11.00pm where possible.
 Play may continue beyond this time only after the licensee has given permission.
-All matches unfinished on the night should be concluded on the following night, unless another time is mutually agreed, but no later than 3:00pm on the Saturday.
-Please note: The card must still be delivered as detailed in rule 4.5.
-Any games/frames not completed shall remain null and void.
+All matches unfinished on the night should be concluded on a mutually agreed date and time with the committee’s agreement.
 Rearrangements will not normally be permitted in order to complete the match.
-In exception circumstances players/teams may appeal to the Committee who will judge each case on merit.
+In exceptional circumstances players/teams may appeal to the Committee who will judge each case on merit.
 Please note: Only players present on the night of the original match are eligible to play in the conclusion of the match on a date thereafter.

 4.1.
-Only the official match result cards provided by the league are to be used for recording the match results.
+Only the official match result functionality provided by the league app (Rackemm) is to be used for recording match results.

 4.2.
-League Tables will be compiled from match result cards only.
+League tables will be compiled solely from results entered via the app.

 4.4.
-At the conclusion of the match, both captains must sign the match result card.
-Please note, in signing the match result card, captains are deemed to be accepting the result.
-If there is a dispute, do not sign the card and follow the procedure for disputes as detailed in rule 10.
+Once the match is completed, captains must verify and lock the results in the app.
+By doing so, captains are deemed to accept the result.
+If there is a dispute, do not lock the result and follow the procedure for disputes as detailed in Rule 10.

 4.7.
 A list of late match result cards, missing match result cards, playing un-registered players or teams failing to fulfil a fixture will be compiled by the Fixture Secretary and displayed on the leagues Website under “Fixture Report”.